Skip to content

 Yes, stress can cause oral thrush.
 When illnesses, stress, or medications disturb the balance of Candida fungus, the fungus grows out of control and causes thrush.

-Certain medications, such as prednisone and inhaled corticosteroids, can disrupt the "good" and "bad" balance of microbes in the body, leading to the overgrowth of Candida.
+Certain medications, such as antibiotics, prednisone, and inhaled corticosteroids, can disrupt the "good" and "bad" balance of microbes in the body, leading to the overgrowth of Candida.

 Other oral conditions that can aggravate thrush include: